Field recording: Ethnomusicology

 Field recording was originally a way to document oral presentations and ethnomusicology projects (pioneered by Béla Bartók, Charles Seeger, and John Lomax).
 In the case of Bartók, his own studies helped alter the generally unfavorable view of Eastern European folk music at that time.
 He grew to admire numerous regional styles from both firsthand experience and recordings, eventually incorporating these styles into his own compositional works.

 Bioacoustics

 Field recording is an important tool in bioacoustics and biomusicology, most commonly in research on bird song.
 Animals in the wild can display very different vocalizations from those in captivity.
 Ambient noise in urban environments have also shown to alter the vocalizations of local bird populations.

-In addition to birds, whales have also been frequently observed using field recordings.
-In recent years, COVID-19 has had largely negative effects on the world as a whole, but through recent field recordings, it has been shown that whales have been less stressed and generally more healthy.
-This is due to a large decline in international commerce and naval shipping during the pandemic, and by extension much less noise and disturbance in the ocean's soundscape.
+Field recordings have shown that whales were less stressed and generally more healthy following the COVID-19 pandemic, due to a large decline in international commerce and naval shipping.